 If the insurance company has accepted responsibility to pay for your injury, the law requires them to pay for the medical treatment recommended by your doctor.
 Sometimes, however, the doctor’s recommendations may be expensive and the insurance company may not want to pay.
 We have seen such circumstances in which the insurance company has canceled appointments outright, putting the onus on the injured worker to challenge them.
 (That is when many turn to us for help.)

 But they don’t have the right to just cut you off.
 You have the right to get the medical treatment you need to heal so you can try to get back to work.
-Sometimes, you may be forced to consider hiring a workers’ compensation attorney to fight for you to protect that right.
+It may be time to consider hiring a workers’ compensation attorney to fight to protect your rights.

-Your Right to Treatment May Extend to 2 Years after You’re Declared “Healed”
+Your Right to Treatment May Extend 2 Years After You’re Declared “Healed”

 What we’ve seen happen to some injured workers is that when they contacted their insurance company within that two-year timeframe, they were told their case had been closed.